LaunchCodeLiftoffProjects/Collab-Blog/README.md

 1. Open Visual Studio Code
 2. Open a terminal in VS Code and navigate to Collar-Blog/client.
 This is where your angular app will live.
+3. Make sure Angular is installed in your project by typing ng version.
 3. Type ng serve.
 You should see the angular app successfully compiling to localhost:4200.